prohippo/ActiveWatch/README.md

 So, how big would our finite have to be to support some useful text analysis?
 The ActiveWatch demonstration makes the case that 10⁴ should be enough for automatic clustering of text items by content or for other processing done with vectors.
-You probably will pass on it for finding all documents containing a specific word.
+You should look elsewhere if you ijust want to find all documents containing a specific word.

-In any case, the big advantage of a vector representation of text is that it allows us to organize our processing of it at a higher level of abstraction.
+In any case, the big advantage of a vector representation of text is that it lets us organize our processing of it at a higher level of abstraction.
 Once we have text as vectors, it should not really matter where these vectors came from.
 We care only that they are easy to work with and carry enough information for the purposes of users.